egglestonjj/CoolScrumGames_Fork/README.md

 "Games made by ETSU students, played by ETSU students."

+## Description

+CoolScrumGames is a web application that allows users to play games directly embedded into the browser.

+The web application features a home page, as well as user authentication.

 ## Adding a game

 Games can be added into the site using Javascript.